 NEW MAHINDRA XUV500

 Mahindra & Mahindra will also offer a generation change to XUV500 SUV.
 The 2021 Mahindra XUV500 has already been seen testing multiple times on Indian roads.
 The SUV will receive major changes inside and out, along with a more powerful diesel engine.
 The new XUV500 will come with a 2.0L diesel engine boosted with SCR and DPF, which makes it BS6 compliant.
-The new oil burner will provide 180 HP.
+The new oil buyer will provide 180 HP.
 The SUV will also feature a new stallion 2.0-liter petrol engine that generates 190 hp and 380 Nm of torque.
 Transmission options will include a 6-speed manual unit and a 6-speed automatic torque converter unit.

 Planned launch: early 2021